sassoftware/sas-container-recipes/README.md

 The build process creates Kubernetes manifests that you use to run multiple containers.

-   * For a SAS Viya programming-only deployment, the Kubernetes manifests are located at `builds/multiple/manifests/`
+   * For a SAS Viya programming-only deployment, the manifests are located at `builds/multiple/manifests/`.
-   * For a SAS Viya full deployment, the Kubernetes manifests are located at `builds/full/manifests/`
+   * For a SAS Viya full deployment, the manifests are located at `builds/full/manifests/`.

 For information about using the manifests, see [Build and Run SAS Viya Multiple Containers](https://github.com/sassoftware/sas-container-recipes/wiki/Build-and-Run-SAS-Viya-Multiple-Containers).